-In our review, we identified deficiencies in the financial statement audit related to Certain Assets and Other Liabilities.
+In our review, we identified deficiencies in the financial statement audit related to Revenue and Related Accounts, Long-Lived Assets, Financial Reporting and Close, and Uncorrected Misstatements.
+This was the firm's initial audit of this issuer.

 Description of the deficiencies identified